Tygris Boron Nitride Spray

 Tygris IS35 Boron Nitride spray is used as a high temperature ceramic coating on stainless steel and ceramic glass moulds.
 A budget version of the widely used Boron Nitride Spray, this offers excellent value and release property for moulds.

-We have found that this works very well on texture moulds, standard formers and stainless moulds, however bear in mind that once you have used a Boron Spray on a mould you can not revert to a standard powder primer.
-E.g. Primo Primer.
+We have found that this works very well on slumping moulds and stainless steel moulds, however bear in mind that once you have used a Boron Spray on a mould you can not revert to a standard powder primer e.g. Primo Primer.

-Not recommended for frit casting or scrap master moulds due to higher temperatures required.
+Not recommended for frit casting, fusing, texture or scrap master moulds due to higher temperatures required.
+Try ZYP for high temperature work

 Set the mould aside for 5 minutes to dry, then re-apply a second coat as before, then leave to dry for 15 minutes before use.